-The Company has adopted a Shareholder Communications Policy for promoting effective communication with shareholders and encouraging shareholder participation at annual and other general meetings.
+Company adopted The has а Shareholder Communications Policy for promoting effective communication with shareholders and encouraging shareholder participation at annual and other general meetings.
 A copy of this Policy is available on the Company's web-site.

 Recommendation 6.3 - Availability of shareholder communications policy